fiinix/fiinix.github.io/_posts/2016/february/2016-02-21-the-joys-of-living-on-joylent.md

 Because I ordered this a couple of months ago, I was pleasantly surprised to find a little something extra in my shipment as well.

-A sample of their then Christmas special, Joylent Apple Pie.
+A sample of their then Christmas special, Joylent Apple/Cinnamon.

 *I'm going to save this for Saturday and treat myself to a Joylent breakfast to finish this experiment.*